fengyuruhui98/File/write/Daily/癸卯日志/February.md

 After ate the dinner, take part in the meeting, then talked to Wumin, that this sunday I may have my own time.

 PS.no talk between me and CHN.

+# 23:47 Fri, Feb 10, 2023

+## Cost: ￥59.10 In: None
+>Lanch of rice at canteen ￥10.00
+>Dinner Sis&Bro glass noodles￥18.00
+>Chicken leg ￥12.10
+>Xuanhemen ￥19.00

+## Daily

+Morning, sleep late, but toke the rail way to the building, and obviously didn't cost any money.
+In the noon ate the sweet and sour fish with meats at the canteen, in the afternoon, after spoke loud with Laolei, left to take the last train back.
+Liuqing left at 15:30, backed home.
+F**k.
+Tomorrow will be Saturday, but still have to go to the buildings, f**k, but asked Wumin Last night at that meeting, that I don't have to work at Sunday which made me feel better.
+At night, ate the Sis&Bro glass noodles, then bought a chicken leg, tasty, then made the phone call with mom and sis, then join the meeting.

+PS.CHN backed to Beijing, and found the eyeshadow palette at the dormitory.
+PS.washed the clothes.